You hear the terms sales clerk and salesperson often used interchangeably, but the reality is that these are two very different jobs.

-1. Focus.
-The clerk is focused on the paycheck.
-John Parker Stewart in his work Team of Champions, said that "with a paycheck you earn the hands and feet an employee, but it takes the heads and hearts to be successful."
-True, an employee's focus has a lot to do with his or her manager, but there are some intrinsic personality traits that help as well.
-Salespeople are focused on the customer.
-They want to know why a customer is buying something, not just what.
+A clerk is not paid on commission and therefore not incentivized to do more than earn their paycheck.
+Salespeople want to know why a customer is buying something, not just what.
 If a customer comes in for a weed eater and a clerk sells them one, we might see this as a good thing.
-But a salesperson would have asked the right questions and found out the electrical outlet is 200 feet from the end of the yard and sold them a gas powered machine versus the corded electric.
-The difference is not only higher revenue from the product sale, but improved customer experience.
-How frustrated do you think the customer would be if they had an electric model?
+But a salesperson might have found out the electrical outlet is 200 feet from the end of the yard and sold them a gas-powered machine versus the corded electric version.
+The difference is not only higher revenue from the product sale, but an improved customer experience.

-The net result of this approach is added sales, higher ticket averages and better margins in your store.
-The customer experience is dramatically improved and the result is a customer who tells others about your store and that is the best form of advertising.
+A clerk asks a customer what they're looking for, and then shows them that.
+A salesperson asks what the customer is trying to do, and then interviews the customer to understand their motivation.
+The net result of this approach is added sales, higher ticket averages, more cross-selling and up-selling opportunities, and better margins in your store.
+The customer experience is dramatically improved and the result is a customer who tells others about your store, which is the best form of advertising.

-4. Development.
-Since the salesperson is in a career, then he or she invests in themselves.
-They desire training and development.
-A Clerk disdains it.
-They "suffer" through it whereas a salesperson enjoys it.
-Since this is the case, though, it is very important for a retailer to spend the time and money to develop its salespeople.
-Otherwise, they will go someplace that will.
-Side Note: Millennial employees desire development, even the clerks.
-So this one has gotten harder for you.
+Since the salesperson is in a career, he or she invests in themselves.
+They desire training and development, whereas clerks are probably not as interested (and there may not be many skills for them to develop anyway).
+It is very important for a retailer to spend the time and money to develop its salespeople, or they will go someplace that will.

-5. Follow up.
-A salesperson follows up after the sale.
-They "lock in the sale" when the customer is in the store, but then they send a handwritten thank you note or call to check on the customer's purchase after a few weeks.
+A salesperson follows up after the sale, whereas the clerk has most likely forgotten about the customer the moment they leave the store.
+A salesperson may "lock in the sale" when the customer is in the store, but then they send a handwritten thank-you note or call to check on the customer's purchase after a few weeks.
 This will "tether" the customer to your store and make them a loyal purchaser.